fcamblor/bitrise-gs-cache/README.md

 ## Get filesystem from the cache

 ```
-gcs-cache load-fs --bucket-url=gs://my-bucket --branch=my-branch --cache-name=my-cache directory1 directory2
+gcs-cache load-fs --bucket-url=gs://my-bucket --app=my-app --branch=my-branch --cache-name=my-cache directory1 directory2
 ```

-This will load `directory1` and `directory2` content from cache `my-cache` for branch `my-branch` into current directory's `directory1` and `directory2`
+This will load `directory1` and `directory2` content from cache `my-cache` for branch `my-branch` in app `my-appp` into current directory's `directory1` and `directory2`

 You can avoid passing any directory: in that case, the special `__all__` cache content will be